 Another awesome store on 5th Avenue in Park Slope for vintage finds as well as shopping for a cause is Housing Works.
 They have two locations in Park Slope, one also on 7th Avenue.

-This non-profit organization fights homelessness and AIDS as a charity through selling vintage finds.
+This non-profit organization fights homelessness and AIDS as a charity by selling vintage finds.
 They also are big in social justice activism as well and helps some of the city’s most neglected communities.

 They carry gently used vintage clothing items for both men and women but you can find household goods here too.
-I love their furniture they sell – they always seem to have something really unique and cool on display.
+I love their furniture they sell – they always seem to have something really unique and cool on display which is why they are one of the most popular thrift stores in NYC.

-If you need to get rid of items, you can also donate to Housing Works for them to sell at their locations throughout the city.
+If you need to get rid of items, you can also donate to Housing Works for them to sell at their locations throughout the city, including more locations in the borough making it one of the best thrift stores in Brooklyn!

 92 5th Avenue